Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 What is a Vacherin Dessert?

-It couldn't be easier: a Vacherin is made up of a layer or two of meringue, topped with vanilla ice cream then raspberry sorbet and finished off with a Chantilly cream, often laced with a little festive tipple.
+Found in most pâtisseries in France, a classic Vacherin glacé is made up of a meringue base, topped with a layer or vanilla ice cream then raspberry sorbet and finished off with a Chantilly cream, sometimes laced with a little festive tipple and extra meringue around the sides of the cake.

 Vacherin Dessert vs Pavlova